sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/09-magnetic-storage.md

 Flap - a small opening for the read/write head to access the disk

-The head actuator mechanism is slightly different to the mechanism in a hard disk.
-In a hard disk the head arm moves laterally from centre of the disk towards to the edge while in a floppy disk the movement is horizontal.

-The read/write head is mounted on a spindle and the spindle is controlled by a stepper motor.
-The high density hole is only available in High Density floppy disks.
+Head arm moves horizontally.
+Head arm is mounted on a spindle.
+Controlled by a stepper motor.